ua-gist-open-source/postgis-intro/README.md

 Or, if you don't want/need a background service you can just run: pg_ctl -D /usr/local/var/postgres start
 ```

+## Install pgAdmin
+Download and install pgAdmin from https://www.pgadmin.org/download/

+## Connect to database
+Open pgAdmin.
+It may prompt you to set a master password.
+Set it to `sal2019`.

+Connect to the local Postgresql 9.6 database by Expanding `Servers` and clicking on `PostgreSQL 9.6`.
+When you click on the
+database name it will open a connection.

 ## Exercises
 We are going to follow some exercises from a workshop.
 The workshop uses a slightly different setup so we are going to jump